joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - This means you can _always_ render something based on it.
 - No bikeshedding on default values: anything using the data picks the default value appropriate to its own use case.
 - Vue Reactivity friendly.
+- The common "show loading spinner" state becomes a computed value.

 ### Global Event Bus